OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 - [Add authentication to a tab](#exercise1)
 - [Add authentication to a bot](#exercise2)

+## Application Registration worksheet

+This lab requires the registration of multiple applications in Azure Active Directory (Azure AD), the Bot Framework and the Azure Portal.
+The **LabFiles** folder of this module contains a file named **AppWorksheet.txt** which can be used to record the various ids and secrets generated in the lab.

 ## Prerequisites

 Developing apps for Microsoft Teams requires preparation for both the Office 365 tenant and the development workstation.